-48. In the absence of other biases, three conditions are necessary (but not sufficient) for a factor to be a confounder:
+51. In the absence of other biases, three conditions are necessary for a factor to be a confounder:

 - 1. A confounder is predictive of disease in the absence of the exposure under investigation, (it does not have to be a causal association).
 Surrogate markers for causal factors can also be regarded as confounders. - 2.
 A confounder is associated with exposure in the source population at baseline (or start of follow-up).
 In case control studies, a confounder thus tends to be associated with exposure among controls.
 An association can thus occur among cases simply because the study factor and a potential confounder are both risk factors for the disease, so this in itself does not indicate confounding. - 3.
-A variable that is on the causal pathway between exposure and disease is not a confounder.
+A confounder is not on the causal pathway between exposure and disease.
 It is therefore important to identify which factors are likely part of a causal pathway; it is not possible to do this statistically it relies on knowledge of biological and social causation.